visminer/visminertd-service/README.md

-# VisMinerTD Service
+# VisminerTD Service

 ## Overview

-This is the REST service of the VisMinerTD project.
-The main objective of this service is to provide a interface between the RepositoryMiner and VisMinerTD project.
+This is the REST service of the VisminerTD project.
+The main objective of this service is to provide a interface between the RepositoryMiner and VisminerTD project.

 ## Getting started